StaPH-B/docker-builds/training/NE-BRR-docker-for-PH-bioinformatics-May2023/README.md

 ls file-made-inside-container-NO-VOLUME.txt
 ```

+## Week 1 Exercise 1

 Now that we've covered some of the basics of `docker` on the command line, let's download a *Klebsiella pneumoniae* genome FASTA file from NCBI.

+End goal: Use NCBI `datasets` to download a genome FASTA file - Klebsiella pneumoniae

 We downloaded the docker image called earlier, so now let's use it to download the FASTA file.